 Research

-As a linguist, I am interested in semantics and the syntax-semantics interface.
+As a linguist, I am interested in semantics and its interfaces.
 More specifically, I investigate the meaning of tense, aspect, and modality.
 A belief that is woven into my work is the importance of cross-linguistic insights for semantic theory.
-Along with my native language (English), much of my thinking is informed by my fieldwork on Khalkha Mongolian and Paraguayan Guaraní, and I have the ongoing privilege of collecting semantic data in collaboration with native speakers.
+Along with my native language, English, much of my thinking is informed by my fieldwork on Khalkha Mongolian, and I have the ongoing privilege of collecting semantic data in collaboration with native speakers.

 The future